JustDoItBetter/FITS-backend/README.md

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ##  Acknowledgments